Bad patents and abuse of

 to help us offset some of these expenses.

 In 2015, our mission takes on a broader role.
-We are
+We have

 and tell them to End Patent Abuse now by voting YES on HR-9, the

 Federal Judge Rules Patents Invalid

 Judge Nixes Photo Patents as Abstract

 WFSB Follow Up: CT Man Fights & Wins